Recommended Links and Places

 Museum, Weybridge, Surrey (which was near the Vickers factory) has

-Some of Wallis' bombs are on display including an Upkeep, Grand Slam, Tallboy and (uniquely)
+A collection of Wallis' bombs are on display including an Upkeep, Grand Slam, Tallboy, (uniquely)

 - The RAF Museum at Hendon